Modeling Long-Term Memory and Temporal Attention Shifts for Video Salient Object Ranking with a New Benchmark: Introduction

-To tackle the above problems, we observe that the saliency degree of each salient object is determined by the spatial information of a static image at the intra-frame level, and is affected by the temporal information (such as motion) at the inter-frame level.
-Hence, in this paper, we propose a novel end-to-end approach to rank salient objects in videos, with two novel modules.
-We first propose an Intra-frame Adaptive Relation (IAR) module to adaptively learn the spatial saliency degrees among different objects in each frame.
-We then propose an inter-frame Dynamic Relation (IDR) module to dynamically model the temporal saliency across different frames.
-Figure~\ref{fig:teaser} shows the superiority of the proposed approach.
-Although our method does not require any post-processing nor eye fixation supervision, it can still detect the saliency ranks correctly.
-Besides, the RVSOD dataset proposed by Wang~\etal~\cite{wang2019ranking} contains mainly sports videos and movies~\cite{mathe2014actions}.
-Over 80$\%$ of eye-fixations in RVSOD fall onto humans, while other types of objects are rarely detected.
-Some of the videos from RVSOD only contain a single salient object (\ie, no saliency ranks).
-These limitations significantly constrain the robustness of the trained model.
-In this work, we propose a new challenging VSOR dataset that covers a wide range of scenes and salient object categories.
-It contains a total of 128 videos with 17,584 video frames and corresponding annotated saliency rank masks.
+Motivated by these observations, we propose LoTAS, a long-term memory VSOR network with rank-transition awareness.
+Specifically, we introduce a Temporal Context Decoder (TCD) to retrieve historical saliency states from memory queries and incorporate long-range temporal context into the current frame.
+Meanwhile, we propose a Rank-aware Saliency State Encoder (RSSE) to encode instance-level visual features, ranking distributions, and confidence scores from current predictions into saliency-aware memory states, which are propagated to subsequent frames for long-range temporal modeling.
+Furthermore, we introduce explicit inter-frame rank-transition supervision and jointly learn a binary attention-transition predictor as an auxiliary task alongside ordinal ranking.
+The predictor identifies whether the saliency ordering changes between consecutive frames, encouraging the network to distinguish genuine attention transitions from temporally stable periods.

+To address the benchmark limitations, we construct a new challenging VSOR dataset that covers a wide range of scenes and salient object categories.
+It contains a total of 124 videos with 16,610 video frames and corresponding annotated saliency rank masks.
 Each video in our dataset has at least two salient objects with saliency ranks.
 We have conducted extensive experiments to evaluate our method and show that the proposed method outperforms state-of-the-art methods on both RVSOD and our proposed datasets.